 - Warm site – is basically a cold site but will include the required equipment ready in place in the event of a disaster.
 You will still need to perform restores to a warm site but no procurement of equipment is needed.

-Lets talk briefly about trying to avoid a disaster recovery all together.
-Best practices and failover should be in place where possible to ensure that redundancy within your systems and network.
+Let’s talk briefly about trying to avoid a disaster recovery altogether.
+Best practices and failover should be in a place where possible to ensure redundancy within your systems and network.
 Prevention is always better than a cure.

 Things to think about to create more redundancy in your network –

-- Ensure your servers have dual power supply’s.
+- Ensure your servers have dual power supplies.

-- If you do have dual power supplies then plug each power supply into two different UPS’s for extra redundancy.
+- If you do have dual power supplies then plug each power supply into two different UPS for extra redundancy.

 - Monitor your backups.

-- Ensure everything that is required for a disaster recovery plan is being backed up.
+- Ensure everything that is required for a disaster recovery plan is backed up.

 - Test a restore from these backups regularly.

 - Implement a high availability stack with your firewall.
-This will involve either have two working in tandem or one ready as a fail over.
+This will involve either having two working in tandem or one ready as a failover.

 - Implement a backup WAN link.